MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-event-types.md

  A business event is a custom event that is raised by AL code.
 It defines a formal contract that carries an implicit promise not to change in future releases.
 It is the expectation that business events are published by solution ISVs, including Microsoft.

- Business events can be compared with publicly released APIs on which 3rd party solution provider develop integrations and additions.
+ Business events can be compared with publicly released APIs on which 3rd party solution providers develop integrations and additions.
 Therefore, the downstream cost of making changes to a business event implementation can be considerable for those who use the event in their applications.
 There may be some cases where changes are required; however, you should keep these to an absolute minimum.

  **Development considerations**